ga-wdi-quizzes/week-01/README.md

 What does it mean for an HTML tag to be "semantic"?
 Give an example of a short snippet of HTML written using semantic tags and non-semantic tags.

 Semantic tags are HTML tags whose names clearly describe their content.
 These tags help the developer separate content structure from styling.
-For example, the <footer></footer> tag defines footer content:
+For example, the "<footer>" tag defines footer content:

 	<footer>This content goes in the footer.</footer>